-risks.
+- Some stand-alone risks became controls for one or many event-based risks.
 For example, "Emergency Preparedness and Response Risk" was previously a stand-alone risk resulting from failing to appropriately prepare and respond.
-Now, it is viewed as a control or mitigation for reducing the impact of a risk event, such as a "Loss of Containment on Gas Transmission Pipeline Rupture" or a "Wildfire," and is assessed in its ability to respond to any severe event. • Several LOBs must work together to reduce Company risk.
+Now, it is viewed as a control or mitigation for reducing the impact of a risk event, such as a "Loss of Containment on Gas Transmission Pipeline Rupture" or a "Wildfire," and is assessed in its ability to respond to any severe event. - Several LOBs must work together to reduce Company risk.
 Due to the cross-cutting nature of elements of the event-based risk register (i.e. in some instances there are risk drivers, controls, or mitigations that may be managed by someone other than the risk owner), risk owners must coordinate all risk management activities across LOBs to effectively control, mitigate, and track risk performance.

-Key benefits of the event-based risk register include: Improved ability to perform quantitative risk assessments; More objective comparisons between risks; • Line of sight between desired risk reduction goals, planned actions, and results achieved, including calculations of Risk-Spend Efficiency (RSE) scores; Less overlap of risks, drivers, and controls; Pervasive drivers and controls can now be focused on specific risk events, which will enable prioritization of cross-Company efforts, such as records management and cybersecurity; and Consistency with the S-MAP Settlement Agreement.
-4. Commitments Following the 2017 RAMP Report In PG&E's 2020 GRC, PG&E provided next steps to improve its Risk Management Program.
-PG&E reports on the progress of these next steps below: a.
-Quantitative Operational Risk Modeling PG&E has met its goal to quantify all risks in its Corporate Risk Register except for two (Business Model Risk-Gas and Business Model Register except for two (Business Model Risk-Gas and Business Model Risk-Electric).
-Completing the modeling of these risks required the 4.
+Key benefits of the event-based risk register include:

+- Improved ability to perform quantitative risk assessments; - More objective comparisons between risks;

+- Line of sight between desired risk reduction goals, planned actions, and results achieved, including calculations of Risk-Spend Efficiency (RSE) scores; - Less overlap of risks, drivers, and controls; - Pervasive drivers and controls can now be focused on specific risk events, which will enable prioritization of cross-Company efforts, such as records management and cybersecurity; and - Consistency with the S-MAP Settlement Agreement.

+4. Commitments Following the 2017 RAMP Report

+In PG&E's 2020 GRC, PG&E provided next steps to improve its Risk Management Program.
+PG&E reports on the progress of these next steps below:

+a.
+Quantitative Operational Risk Modeling

-team has individuals with quantitative skill sets with the ability to develop mathematical and statistical models using various modeling techniques, and knowledge and experience in financial and market risk management.
+PG&E has met its goal to quantify all risks in its Corporate Risk Register except for two (Business Model Risk-Gas and Business Model Risk-Electric).
+Completing the modeling of these risks required the development of new skills, techniques, and data sources.
+The EORM team has individuals with quantitative skill sets with the ability to develop mathematical and statistical models using various modeling techniques, and knowledge and experience in financial and market risk management.

 The risk models used to complete quantitative operational risk modeling have significantly improved as described earlier, the new models allow PG&E to model risks at a more granular level and also provide the capability to roll up the risk scores at an aggregated level.

-b.
+10 b.
 Modeling Mitigations and Controls

-PG&E also committed in the 2020 GRC to calculate RSE scores for 10 proposed control programs for the 2023 GRC.
-RSE scores will be used 11 12 for prioritization of programs that mitigate safety and/or reliability risks identified on the Corporate Risk Register.
-This will include: (1) proposed 13 new risk mitigation programs; (2) continuation of existing risk mitigation 14 15 programs; (3) continuation of existing risk control programs (both mandatory and discretionary); and (4) enhancing existing mitigations 16 and control programs.
-17 c.
-Data Quality Improvements d.
-Risk Model Governance, Oversight, and Evolution
+PG&E also committed in the 2020 GRC to calculate RSE scores for proposed control programs for the 2023 GRC.
+RSE scores will be used for prioritization of programs that mitigate safety and/or reliability risks identified on the Corporate Risk Register.
+This will include: (1) proposed new risk mitigation programs; (2) continuation of existing risk mitigation programs; (3) continuation of existing risk control programs (both mandatory and discretionary); and (4) enhancing existing mitigations and control programs.

+c.
+Data Quality Improvements

-19PG&E has also made significant progress in utilizing PG&E-specific20data as much as possible to better understand the risks.
-The21quantitative risk assessments completed with the risk models have22allowed PG&E's LOBs to develop mitigation strategies informed by data23and analysis, rather than relying exclusively on qualitative assessment24and Subject Matter Expert (SME) judgment.
+PG&E has also made significant progress in utilizing PG&E-specific data as much as possible to better understand the risks.
+The quantitative risk assessments completed with the risk models have allowed PG&E's LOBs to develop mitigation strategies informed by data and analysis, rather than relying exclusively on qualitative assessment and Subject Matter Expert (SME) judgment.